cihologramas/pyoptools/README.md

 ## How to install

+We have created a virtualbox image of a debian 8 installation with the pyoptools running.
+This image can be downloaded from https://drive.google.com/open?id=0B6vN2VIpMQ48THUwX1NJSjM0cEE

+* user name: usuario
+* password usuario

+This is to help people interested in testing this tool, while the documentation and installation instructions get updated.

 For Debian/Ubuntu based distro we provide debs packages in the debs folder.
 You can also create the deb file by running 'make deb' in the root directory of pyOpTools.